Fried Fruit Hand Pies

 Fried Fruit Hand Pies – Bursting with fresh fruit filling, encased in a tender and flaky crust that has been fried until golden brown and then finished with a light powder sugar glaze.
 Eating a warm hand pie is one of life’s greatest pleasures.

 What fruit should I used?
 You can use any fruit that is in season or is on sale at your local grocery store or farmers market.
 Today I’m using fresh peaches from Georgia to make my filling.
 I prefer to always leave the peeling on stone fruit (peaches, nectarines, plums, apricots) when using them to make a pie filling.
-The peel of the stone fruit brings added pectin that will help thickening the filling, adds extra flavor and a beautiful rich color to the cooked filling.
+The peel of the stone fruit brings added pectin that will help to thicken the filling as it cools and adding extra flavor and a beautiful rich color to the cooked filling.
 The amount of fruit called for in the recipe by weight remains the same no matter what fruit you decide on using.
 For fruit like apples, peaches, pears, and rhubarb I suggest dicing into 1/4-inch pieces.
 For blueberries, raspberries, or cherries lightly crush to release the juices before cooking the filling.

 Why Lard and Butter?
 Leaf Lard (non-hydrogenated) produces a flakier more tender crust once it has been fried.
 Butter brings a rich dairy flavor to the fried pastry dough.
 The combination of these two fats provide the best flavor and texture to the finished Fried Fruit Hand Pies.